ir-engine/ir-engine/README.md

 ## About

 XRChat is an end-to-end solution for hosting humans and non-humans in a virtual space.
-This project would literally not be possible without the community contributions of Mozilla Hubs, Janus VR or Avaer Kazmer Exokit team, and if you are looking for a Metaverse-in-a-box experience, you should check out those projects as well.
+This project would literally not be possible without the community contributions of Mozilla Hubs, Janus VR, Avaer + Exokit, Mr Doob, Hayden James Lee and many others.

 Our goal is an easy-to-use, well documented, end-to-end Javascript (or Typescript) exprience that anyone with a little bit of Javascript and HTML knowledge can dig into, deploy and make meaningful modifications and contributions to.
 If you fit this category and you are struggling with any aspect of getting started, we want to hear fromm you so that this can be a better exprience.